 Has your business social account been hit with a shadowban?

-For many businesses, social media plays a huge role in their marketing activity, helping them raise brand awareness with new audiences and engage new customers.
+For many organisations, social media plays a significant role in their marketing activity, helping them raise brand awareness with new audiences and engage new customers.

-However, if your business is struggling to maintain consistent growth – or seeing a decline – you may be suffering from a bad case of shadowban.
+But, if your business is struggling to maintain consistent growth – or seeing a decline – you may be suffering from a shadowban.

 In this article, we take a look at what a shadowban is and how it may manifest.